AndreiFitai/getFlightsChallange/README.md

 3. run `npm test` to run all tests
 4. Add .env file with the following variables

-`PORT` - Specify alternative port for the service
+`PORT` - Specify alternative port for the service - Defaults to 3000

-`RESPONSE_TIME` - Specify max service wait time
+`RESPONSE_TIME` - Specify max service wait time in ms - Defaults to 900

 `BASE_URL` - **Required** API base url